Sailesh125/AWS/README.md

 # AWS
-In this repository we will store AWS codes
+In this repository we will store AWS CLI instructions